EccentricOrbit/ecc_curriculum/tutorials/for-loops.md

 ---
 layout: layouts/activity.njk
-tags: tutorials
+tags: learn
 category: Tutorial
 title: "5 Uses of For Loops"
-description: Learn different ways to use For loops in Tunepad including basic list iteration, usage of range(), nested for loops, loop conditionals and usage of enumerate().
+description: Learn five different ways to use for-loops in Python to make music.
 authors: by Anna Xiao
 level: Intermediate
 time: 20-30 mins